minhnimble/learning-notes/books/writing-well.md

 Write about the arts from the inside — to appraise a new work, to evaluate a performance, to recognize what's good and what's bad - is also a critic.

-A distinction should therefore be made between a “critic” and a “reviewer”:
+A distinction should therefore be made between a "critic" and a "reviewer":
-- Reviewers write for a newspaper or a popular magazine, and what they cover is primarily an industry—the output of, for instance, the television industry, the motion-picture industry and, increasingly, the publishing industry in its flood of cookbooks, health books, how-to books, “as told to” books, “gift books” and other such items of merchandise.
+- Reviewers write for a newspaper or a popular magazine, and what they cover is primarily an industry—the output of, for instance, the television industry, the motion-picture industry and, increasingly, the publishing industry in its flood of cookbooks, health books, how-to books, "as told to" books, "gift books" and other such items of merchandise.
 As a reviewer your job is more to report than to make an aesthetic judgment.
 - Critics should like — or, better still, love — the medium they are reviewing.
 If you think movies are dumb, don't write about them.
 The reader deserves a movie buff who will bring along a reservoir of knowledge, passion and prejudice.
 It's not necessary for the critic to like every film; criticism is only one person's opinion.
 But he should go to every movie wanting to like it.
 If he is more often disappointed than pleased, it's because the film has failed to live up to its best possibilities.
 - Criticism is a serious intellectual act.
 It tries to evaluate serious works of art and to place them in the context of what has been done before in that medium or by that artist.

 Tips:
 - Don't give away too much of the plot.
-Tell readers just enough to let them decide whether it's the kind of story they tend to enjoy, but not so much that you'll kill their enjoyment → One sentence will often do the trick, for example “This is a picture about a whimsical Irish priest who enlists the help of three orphan boys dressed as leprechauns to haunt a village where a mean widow has hidden a crock of gold.”
+Tell readers just enough to let them decide whether it's the kind of story they tend to enjoy, but not so much that you'll kill their enjoyment → One sentence will often do the trick, for example "This is a picture about a whimsical Irish priest who enlists the help of three orphan boys dressed as leprechauns to haunt a village where a mean widow has hidden a crock of gold."
 - Use specific detail.
 This avoids dealing in generalities, which, being generalities, mean nothing.
-For example of a generic critic sentence: “The play is always fascinating”.
+For example of a generic critic sentence: "The play is always fascinating".
 - In book reviewing, allow the author's words to do their own documentation.
-- Avoid the ecstatic adjectives that occupy such disproportionate space in every critic's quiver — words like “enthralling” and “luminous” → Good criticism needs a lean and vivid style to express what you observed and what you think.
+- Avoid the ecstatic adjectives that occupy such disproportionate space in every critic's quiver — words like "enthralling" and "luminous" → Good criticism needs a lean and vivid style to express what you observed and what you think.
 - Generate a provocative idea and throw it onto the page, where your readers can savor it.
 - Criticism at its best should be with stylish, allusive, disturbing.
 It disturbs us — as criticism often should — because it jogs a set of beliefs and forces us to reexamine them.
 What holds our attention is the metaphor of the keyhole, so exact and yet so mysterious.
 - Make an immediate effort to orient your readers to the special world they are about to enter.
 Even if they are broadly educated men and women they need to be told or reminded of certain facts.
 You can't just throw them in the water and expect them to swim easily.
 The water needs to be warmed up.